aws-samples/data-protection/README.md

   common name **reinvent.builder.subordinate** as ACTIVE as shown below
 * We are at a point where the subordinate private certificate authority(PCA) can issue private certificates for any endpoint, device or server
+* You should see the following printed in the runner window pane below
+   * Successfully imported signed cert and certificate chain into ACM

 ### Step 6 :

 Run the python module named **usecase-5-step-6.py**

+* This module takes about 2 minutes to complete
-* This module creates a CSR for a webserver endpoint with common name ***127.0.0.1*** and the CSR is then the issue_certificate API call is used to sign the the CSR using the subordinate private certificate authority
+* This module creates a CSR for a webserver endpoint with common name ***127.0.0.1*** and the CSR is then passed to the issue_certificate API call which sends the CSR to AWS Certificate Manager and is signed by the subordinate private certificate authority that was created earlier
 * The signed webserver endpoint certificate pem file is called ***"webserver_cert.pem"***
 * The issue_certificate API calls also returns the chain of trust and the pem file that stores the chain of trust is called ***"webserver_cert_chain.pem"***
+* You should see the following printed in the runner window pane below
+   * Successfully created server certificate and chain of trust for the flask web server

 ### Step 7 :